 This course provides tutorial assistance to students requesting educational support to increase student success.
 May be repeated as necessary.
 Hours by arrangement.
 Permission to register will be given at the Tutorial and Learning Center.
 Lab.
 No credit.
-Open entry/open exit.
+Open entry/ open exit.
 Not transferable, not degree applicable.

-LEARNING SKILLS G922 - 0 Units Student Computer Lab Attendance speed Internet access, personal e-mail accounts, color printing, scanning, Microsoft Office, and other heavily used and appropriate software to increase the probability of success in their coursework.
+LEARNING SKILLS G922 - 0 Units

+Student Computer Lab Attendance This course provides current Golden West College students an open computer laboratory offering highspeed Internet access, personal e-mail accounts, color printing, scanning, Microsoft Office, and other heavily used and appropriate software to increase the probability of success in their coursework.
 Students must currently be earning units at Golden West College to enroll in this class.
 May be repeated as necessary.
 Hours by arrangement.
 Open entry/open exit.
 Lab.
 No credit.
 Open entry/open exit.
 Not transferable, not degree applicable.